-The Vipassana Prison Project offers prison staff a unique and effective approach that compliments existing programmes for inmates.
+The Vipassana Prison Project offers prison staff a unique and effective approach that complements existing programmes for inmates.

 Vipassana meditation courses were first taught in prisons in India in 1975.
 From that time on they have spread throughout the world.
-Prison courses have been held in many parts of the world - the Americas, Europe, Asia, New Zealand.
-In North America, there have been over thirty 10-day residential courses for more than 250 participants at five correctional facilities.
+Prison courses have been held in many parts of the world – the Americas, Europe, Asia, New Zealand.
+In North America, there have been over thirty ten-day residential courses for more than 250 participants at five correctional facilities.
 In Europe, courses have been held in Ireland (2015), Spain (2003), UK (1998) and Israel (2007).

-In 1994, the biggest Vipassana course of modern times was conducted in Tihar prison jail (India) with over 1000 participants.
+In 1994, the biggest Vipassana course of modern times was conducted in Tihar Prison jail (India), with over 1,000 participants.
 In India, there are several permanent centres in prisons.
-With 60-80 courses in over 15 prisons each year, the Indian government advises Vipassana meditation as a standard for social rehabilitation.
+With sixty to eighty courses in over fifteen prisons each year, the Indian government advises Vipassana meditation as a standard for social rehabilitation.
 Additionally, prison officials and executives take part in Vipassana courses to foster their professionalism and to reduce stress.

 Further courses have been realised in Taiwan, Mongolia, Thailand and Mexico.
 In North America, a Trust has been founded, dedicated solely to bringing Vipassana meditation into prisons.
-To date, thousands of inmates around the world have successfully took part in 10-day prison courses.
+To date, thousands of inmates around the world have successfully taken part in ten-day prison courses.

 Prisoners are confronted with themselves.
-Due to the strict course schedule they practice continuously to understand their mental life and to observe the interaction of mind and body by direct experience.
+Due to the strict course schedule they practise continuously to understand their mental life and to observe the interaction of mind and body by direct experience.
 As a consequence they realise how they react out of ignorance and that this often results in anger, aggressive behaviour, criminal activities and drug abuse.

 The experience of the mind-body interaction leads to the gradual insight that they cannot blame anyone except themselves for the harmful actions they performed in the past.
 This leads to a changed life pattern and to a positive mental attitude, because they also learn how to prevent themselves from further reactions out of ignorance.
 Instead, they learn to act in ways that are beneficial to themselves and others, and how to cope better with their emotional experiences.